 The Gallatin logo is the central visual element in our School's identity.
-This page is meant for internal community usage and for those with the expressed consent of the Gallatin Communications Office.
-The University has also created a full identity website with creative briefs, design, language, and style guides.
-To answer questions about logo usage and to get approvals for any new designs that use the Gallatin logo, please email email@example.com.
+This page is meant for internal community usage and for those who have the expressed consent of the Gallatin Communications Office.
+The University has also created a full identity website with creative briefs and design, language, and style guides.
+To ask questions about logo usage and to get approvals for any new designs that use the Gallatin logo, please email email@example.com.

-The second version, or formal long logo, includes the full name of school and is best used in instances when additional descriptive information will add value to the commmunications.
-The second version also comes stacked (not shown below) which is mostly used in tighter spaces, such as the mailing panel.
+The second version, or formal long logo, includes the full name of the School and is best used in instances when additional descriptive information will add value to the commmunications.
+The second version also comes stacked (not shown below), which is mostly used in tighter spaces such as the mailing panel.

 Official materials such as business cards and letterhead can be purchased through NYU iBuy.
 For Word versions of letterhead and other questions, please send requests to email@example.com.